Stations of the Tide

-American Science-Fiction author Michael Swanwick began his career in the early 1980s with several novellas and short stories but it was his 1987 ‘Vacuum Flowers’ that ensured his fame, being widely regarded as one of the first of the new ‘cyberpunk’ wave of Sci-Fi literature that came to the fore in the mid-1980s and early 1990s and that included the likes of William Gibson’s ‘Neuromancer’ (1984), Bruce Sterling’s ‘Schismatrix’ (1985) and John Shirley’s ‘Eclipse’ (1986).
+American Science-Fiction author Michael Swanwick began his career in the early 1980s with several novellas and short stories but it was his 1987 ‘Vacuum Flowers’ that ensured his fame.
+It was widely regarded as one of the first of the new ‘cyberpunk’ wave of Sci-Fi literature that came to the fore in the mid-1980s and early 1990s, and that included the likes of William Gibson’s ‘Neuromancer’ (1984), Bruce Sterling’s ‘Schismatrix’ (1985) and John Shirley’s ‘Eclipse’ (1986).
 It remains a genre favourite but Swanwick followed it up with several equally impressive works, foremost of which is his 1991 novel ‘Stations of the Tide’.
-Unusually for a modern SF title it began life as a serialized story in the ‘Isaac Asimov’s Science Fiction Magazine’, a prestigious start for any book, and it describes the adventures of a staid and conservative bureaucrat sent to Miranda, a planet quarantined from the effects of high-technology, in pursuit of a rebellious ‘magician’ who has smuggled proscribed technology past the orbital embargo, with a time-limit for his search imposed by an imminent global flood which alters the planet every fifty years – the Jubilee Tides.
+Unusually for a modern SF title it began life as a serialized story in the ‘Isaac Asimov’s Science Fiction Magazine’, a prestigious start for any book.
+It describes the adventures of a staid and conservative bureaucrat sent to Miranda, a planet quarantined from the effects of high-technology, in pursuit of a rebellious ‘magician’ who has smuggled proscribed technology past the orbital embargo, with a time-limit for his search imposed by an imminent global flood which alters the planet every fifty years – the Jubilee Tides.